-The UWM Licensing and Enforcement Program is designed to protect the logos, seals, names, symbols and slogans associated with the University and are the exclusive property of UWM.
+The office is also charged with protecting the logos, seals, names, symbols and slogans associated with the University.
+These are the exclusive property of UWM.
 Reproduction of these marks for resale, promotional or other commercial purposes must have university authorization.
 This protects against the manufacture, display or sale of merchandise without the university’s consent.

-UWM partners with CLC/Learfield IMG College for the administration of its licensing and enforcement program.
-The University’s Licensing and Enforcement Program generates money for student scholarships, with over $100,000 in royalties directed to UWM annually.
+UWM partners with CLC for the administration of its licensing and product development program.
+The University’s Licensing and Product Development Program generates money for student scholarships, with over $100,000 in royalties directed to UWM annually.

 Campus departments, student groups or individuals interested in ordering branded merchandise for any purpose should familiarize themselves with the policies in place regarding branded merchandise.
 UWM has a robust licensed vendor list, existing relationships with local licensed vendors and access to brand-name merchandise through a variety of sources.

 Licensing By The Numbers

-- UWM and its licensing partner Learfield IMG College have collected over $350,000 in royalties over the last three years
+- UWM and its licensing partner CLC have collected over $350,000 in royalties over the last three years

 - Annual royalties have increased over 200 percent since 2016

 - UWM branded merchandise regularly accounts for over $1 million in wholesale sales annually

-- UWM’s Office of Licensing and Enforcement received over 1,000 requests for approval of branded merchandise art and orders annually
+- UWM’s Office of Licensing and Product Development received over 1,000 requests for approval of branded merchandise art and orders annually

 - UWM has over 100 licensed vendors nationally in a variety of product categories